An explicit solution to the weak Schottky problem: Poincar e relations

 The Poincar\'e relation in genus 4 was discovered by Poincar\'e~\cite{poincare}; it is an infinitesimal relation for period matrices of Jacobians near $\calD_g$ --- Poincar\'e calls it ``approximate identity''.
 Rather than thinking of it as being the lowest order terms of a suitable power series expansion, Poincar\'e derived it from something he called a ``translation surface''.
 Poincar\'e then stated that his proof in genus 4 could be easily generalized to higher genus, but gave no details.
 Garabedian~\cite{garabedian} proved the Poincar\'e relations for some special Riemann surfaces, in arbitrary genus.

-Rauch in~\cite{rauchschpo} showed that expanding a suitable genus $4$ Schottky-Jung identity near $\calD_4$ yielded the original Poincar\'e relation in genus 4, and thus he reproved it.
-In~\cite[Appendix 2]{rafabook} Rauch also asked whether Poincar\'e relations for any genus could be obtained in a similar way by expanding suitable Schottky-Jung identities.
-We will show that this is indeed the case for our $S_{jk}$, though see remark~\ref{rem:noRiemann} for a discussion of why using Riemann's quartic relations instead of $R_{jk}$ would not work.
-To the best of our knowledge, our derivation below is the first complete proof that Poincar\'e relations hold in arbitrary genus, for a general Jacobian of a curve, such that period matrix is close to $\calD_g$, i.e.~such that $0<|\tau_{ab}|<\ep$ for all $a<b$.
+Rauch in~\cite{rauchschpo} reproved the original Poincar\'e relation in genus 4 by expanding a suitable genus $4$ Schottky-Jung identity near $\calD_4$, and in~\cite[Appendix 2]{rafabook} asked whether Poincar\'e relations for any genus could be obtained in a similar way.
+While Fay~\cite{faytheta} proved the Poincar\'e relation in any genus, we give a direct new proof in the spirit of Rauch, obtaining it by expanding $S_{jk}$ (see~\Cref{rem:noRiemann} for a discussion of why using Riemann's quartic relations instead of $R_{jk}$ would not work).

 The Poincar\'e relations are the following equations for the off-diagonal elements of the period matrix, for all $i<j<k<l$:

 Note that the Poincar\'e relations do not depend on the diagonal entries $t_m$ of the period matrix, which is a priori surprising.